cirosantilli/algorithm-cheat/README.md

 -   Categories:

-    - compiled vs interpreted (virtual machine) non compiled languages
+    -   Compiled vs interpreted (virtual machine) non compiled languages.

-        speed vs multiplataform, quick test, prototyping
+        Speed vs multiplataform, quick test, prototyping.

-        there is no hard distiction: any compiled language could also be interpreted and vice versa
+        There is no hard distiction: any compiled language could also be interpreted and vice versa.

-        it is mainly a question of design: some langs are designed to be interpreted
+        It is mainly a question of design: some langs are designed to be interpreted.

-        hakell for example can be compiled but also comes with a standard [REPL] interface
+        Haskell for example can be compiled but also comes with a standard [REPL] interface.

-    - objects oriented vs non object oriented
+    -   Objects oriented vs non object oriented.

-    - type systems
+    -   Type systems:

         - statically vs dynamically typed
         - weakly vs strongly typed